istvanpercsi/trust_is_good_control_is_better/docs/archunit.md

 </dependency>
 ```

-After adding this dependency, normal JUnit tests without any special annotation can be written. (`StructureTest.java` in project root)If we want to use special Archunit annotations (such as `@AnalyseClasses` or `@ArchTest`), then the maven dependency for JUnit extension must be added.
+If you want to use special Archunit annotations (such as `@AnalyseClasses` or `@ArchTest`), then the maven dependency for JUnit extension must be added, then the mentioned (and more) annotation can be used (`StuctureExtendedTest.java` in project root)

 ```xml
 <dependency>